alexlondon07/serverless-aws/README.md

 ## 📊 Data Flow

 1. **Client** sends POST to `/order`
-2. **newOrder** generates UUID and sends to `pendingOrderQueue`
+2. **newOrder** generates UUID, stores in DynamoDB, and sends to `pendingOrderQueue`
-3. **prepOrder** is automatically triggered by SQS trigger
+3. **prepOrder** is automatically triggered by SQS, processes order and updates status in DynamoDB
 4. **sendOrder** can be invoked to move orders to `ordersToSendQueue`
-5. **Client** can query status with GET `/order/{id}`
+5. **Client** can query order status from DynamoDB with GET `/order/{id}`

 ## 🔧 Suggested Improvements

-- Implement DynamoDB persistence
-- Add schema validation
+- Add schema validation for order data
-- Implement robust error handling
+- Implement robust error handling and retry logic
-- Add structured logging
+- Add structured logging with correlation IDs
-- Implement unit tests
+- Implement unit and integration tests
-- Add CloudWatch monitoring
+- Add CloudWatch monitoring and alarms
+- Implement order status tracking workflow
+- Add API authentication and authorization
+- Implement dead letter queues for failed messages

 ## 👨💻 Author